 What Is The Purpose Of Infrastructure?

-Infrastructure serves so many purposes,which includes;
+Infrastructure serves so many purposes, which include:

-Allows for economic growth: Infrastructure is essential to the economic development of an area.
+Infrastructure is essential to the economic development of an area.
 It enables commercial operations, creates jobs, and encourages the interchange of commodities and services.

-Reduces supply network disruptions: Supply chain breakdowns can have severe consequences for a region’s economy.
+Supply chain breakdowns can have severe consequences for a region’s economy.
 The goal of critical infrastructure is to prevent interruptions to the workforce, importing and exporting, and economic operations.

-Supports quality of life: Without infrastructure, access to clean drinking water, food, health care, communication networks, and housing would be impossible.
+Without infrastructure, access to clean drinking water, food, health care, communication networks, and housing would be impossible.
 Infrastructure is the foundation for making life comfortable.

 READ: What Can I Do With Electrical Infrastructure Construction?